 - N.3.1.
 Gravimetric Test.
-Weight test drafts shall be equal to at least the amount delivered by the device in two minutes at its maximum discharge rate, and shall in no case be less than 2 000 pounds. - N.3.2.
+Weight test drafts shall be equal to at least the amount delivered by the device in two minutes at its maximum discharge rate, and shall in no case be less than 2 000 lb. - N.3.2.
 Transfer Standard Test.
-When comparing a meter with a calibrated transfer standard, the test draft shall be equal to at least the amount delivered by the device in two minutes at its maximum discharge rate, and shall in no case be less than 50 gallons or equivalent thereof.
+When comparing a meter with a calibrated transfer standard, the test draft shall be equal to at least the amount delivered by the device in two minutes at its maximum discharge rate, and shall in no case be less than 180 L (50 gal) or equivalent thereof.
 When testing uncompensated volumetric meters in a continuous recycle mode, appropriate corrections shall be applied if product conditions are abnormally affected by this test mode.
+(Amended 1976)